MangoTheCat/dynshiny/README.md

   data to the database.
 * It must be able to handle arbitrary number of roles for an employee, including no roles at all.
-* It must only modify the database, once the user clicks on the `Save` button.
+* It must only modify the database once the user clicks on the `Save` button.
 * It must have a `Cancel` button that discards all edits, and shows the employee roles as last read from the database.